Propofol: Other uses

-Status epilepticus may be defined as seizure activity lasting beyond 5 min needing anticonvulsant medication.
-Several guidelines recommend the use of propofol in the arsenal of drugs that may be used for the treatment of refractory status epilepticus.

 Assisted death in Canada

-A lethal dose of propofol is used for medical assistance in dying in Canada to quickly induce deep coma and death, but rocuronium is always given—even when patient dies as a result of propofol injection.
-Delivery order of IV medication is as follows:
+A lethal dose of propofol is used for medical assistance in dying in Canada to quickly induce deep coma and death, but rocuronium is always given as a paralytic ensuring death, even when the patient has died as a result of initial propofol overdose.

-Step 1: Midazolam 10–20 mg given as 2−4ml of 5 mg/ml preparation for pre-anesthesia, induces sleep in 1−2 minutes.

-Step 2: Lidocaine 40 mg given as 4ml of 1% preparation to reduce the burning sensation and pain associated with the injection of propofol.
-Pause to allow effect.

-Step 3: Propofol 1000 mg given as 100ml of 10 mg/ml preparation.
-Loss of consciousness occurs within 10 seconds and coma occurs in 1–2 minutes.
-Death may result from the propofol but rocuronium is still given.

-Step 4: Rocuronium 200 mg given as 20ml of 10 mg/ml preparation to induce respiratory arrest.
-Cardiac arrest subsequently follows about five minutes later due to hypoxia.

-Executions

-The US state of Missouri added propofol to its execution protocol in April 2012.
-However, Governor Jay Nixon halted the first execution by the administration of a lethal dose of propofol in October 2013 following threats from the European Union to limit the drug's export if it were used for that purpose.
-The United Kingdom had already banned the export of medicines or veterinary medicines containing propofol to the United States.
+Capital punishment

+The use of propofol as part of an execution protocol has been considered, although no person has been executed using this agent.
+This is largely due to European manufacturers and governments banning the export of propofol for such use.

 Recreational use

-Recreational use of the drug via self-administration has been reported but is relatively rare due to its potency and the level of monitoring required for safe critically, a steep dose-response curve makes recreational use of propofol very dangerous, and deaths from self-administration continue to be reported.
+Recreational use of the drug via self-administration has been reported but is relatively rare due to its potency and the level of monitoring required for safe use.
+Critically, a steep dose-response curve makes recreational use of propofol very dangerous, and deaths from self-administration continue to be reported.
 The short-term effects sought via recreational use include mild euphoria, hallucinations, and disinhibition.

 Recreational use of the drug has been described among medical staff, such as anesthetists who have access to the drug.
 It is reportedly more common among anesthetists on rotations with short rest periods, as usage generally produces a well-rested feeling.
 Long-term use has been reported to result in addiction.

-Attention to the risks of off-label use of propofol increased in August 2009 due to the Los Angeles County coroner's conclusion that music icon Michael Jackson died from a mixture of propofol and the benzodiazepine drugs lorazepam, midazolam, and diazepam on 25 June 2009.
+Attention to the risks of off-label use of propofol increased in August 2009, after the release of the Los Angeles County coroner's report that musician Michael Jackson was killed by a mixture of propofol and the benzodiazepine drugs lorazepam, midazolam, and diazepam on 25 June 2009.
 According to a 22 July 2009 search warrant affidavit unsealed by the district court of Harris County, Texas, Jackson's physician, Conrad Murray, administered 25 milligrams of propofol diluted with lidocaine shortly before Jackson's death.

-Even so, as of 2016, propofol was not on a US Drug Enforcement Administration schedule.
+Manufacturing

+Propofol as a commercial sterile emulsified formulation is considered difficult to manufacture.